 Jason handles sensitive and high-profile criminal and civil matters in courts across the country.
 He defends executives in healthcare criminal matters, corporations in complex qui tam investigations, and companies in litigation in significant, multibillion-dollar cases.
+For example, he was recently involved in defending an executive accused of participating in the allegedly largest telemedicine fraud scheme in U.S. history.
 He routinely counsels private healthcare, banking and other clients on compliance and proactive defense strategies.
 Clients turn to Jason for his experience and practicality.

 Prior to joining Bradley, Jason most recently served as an Assistant United States Attorney for the United States Attorney’s Office in Jacksonville, Florida.
 He worked on both civil and criminal matters throughout the Middle District of Florida, including in Tampa, Fort Myers, Orlando, and Ocala.
 During his five years as a prosecutor, he recovered nearly a quarter of a billion dollars for the United States government through FCA suits and prosecuted dozens of companies and individuals.
 He was recognized in 2017 with the Department of Justice’s Director Award, one of the highest honors bestowed upon DOJ employees.

 Jason also worked as an attorney-adviser for the U.S. Department of State in Washington, D.C., where he led the department’s responses to various Congressional investigations and represented the department in lawsuits throughout the country.
 One notable case he assisted with was the prosecution of Private First Class Chelsea Manning for her role in leaking classified information.
 In 2012, Jason was recognized with the department’s Exemplary Service award.